sourcegraph/handbook/content/sales/salesforce.md

 If a deal comes through a referral or introduction, tell [BizOps](../ops/bizops/index.md) so an adjustment can be made in the database to reflect this.

 ### When a deal is won
+1. On 'New Business', make sure you have added products to the Opportunity following the linked demo: [Add Products Demo](https://screenrec.com/share/5EQcvILwON)
-1. Move the deal to ‘Closed Won’.
+2. Move the deal to ‘Closed Won’.
-1. Mark the column ‘End of contract’ with the last day of the contract.
+3. If you have added Products using Step 1, the Contract End Date will be set for you.
+If not, mark the ‘End of contract’ field with the last day of the contract.
 Salesforce will [automatically create a renewal deal](#renewal-deals) based on this date.
-1. Ensure the appropriate 'deal won reason' fields reflect the main factors that contributed to the opportunity being won.
+4. Ensure the appropriate 'deal won reason' fields reflect the main factors that contributed to the opportunity being won.

 ### When a deal is lost
 1. Update the ‘Closed Lost Dropdown’ property to reflect the reason.
 If the reason doesn’t exist in the dropdown, you can talk to [BizOps](../ops/bizops/index.md) about adding one.